denmanlab/osfclient/README.rst

 |travisbadge|

+This is a small modification of the osfclient package to allow for use with the Denman Lab at the University of Colarado School of Medicince's experimental workflow

 The ``osfclient`` is a python library and a command-line client for up- and downloading files to and from your `Open Science Framework <//osf.io>`__ projects.
 The *Open Science Framework* (OSF) is